 Identification and cookies

-This guide will help you understand:
+This article will help you understand:

-Identification through email click
+Identification through clicking a link in an email

-Best practices about cookies and identification
+Best practices concerning cookies and identification

 Important steps to ensure during implementation